saeid-h/multitask-mobilenet-v3-tflite/docs/api_reference.md

 - At least one head must be specified
 - Each head must have at least 1 class
 - Values must be positive integers
+- Ignored when `--keras-model-path` is provided

+##### `--keras-model-path`

+Path to a trained Keras model file (.keras) to quantize.
+Required when quantizing an existing trained model.

+**Example**: `--keras-model-path ./trained_models/best_model.keras`

+**Behavior**:
+- Loads the trained model from the specified path
+- Automatically detects input shape from the model
+- Skips model creation and goes straight to quantization
+- Useful for quantizing models trained on your own data

+**Requirements**:
+- File must be a valid Keras model (.keras format)
+- Model structure must be compatible with the quantization process

 #### `--output-dir`